 Companies need workplace experience managers more than ever.
 That makes sense, because the “workplace” is getting increasingly harder to define.
 With a laptop and a phone, for many of us, the office can be anywhere.

-A workplace experience manager is a vital link between what organizations want and how workplaces function.
-Their role has grown beyond basic office management to include three key areas:
+A workplace experience manager is a vital link between what organizations and employees want and how workplaces function.
+Their role has grown beyond basic office management to include:

 - Workplace design and optimization